cmoralestech/fabric-health/README.md

 # Surgery Management System

-A secure, modern web application for managing surgical schedules and patient information, built with Next.js, TypeScript, and PostgreSQL.
+A secure, modern web application for managing surgical schedules and patient information, built with Next.js, TypeScript, and MongoDB.

 ## 🏥 Features